CSCfi/fairdata-metax/docs/api/v1/files.rst

 .. important::

     The possibility to create new file metadata entries in Metax is reserved for selected Fairdata services only.
+Currently, the only service that can do this, is the IDA service (https://www.fairdata.fi/en/ida/).

 .. code-block:: python